mintlayer/building_on_mintlayer/README.md

 - **MLS-01**: "normal" fungible tokens, akin to ERC-20 tokens on Ethererum
 - **MLS-02**: confidential tokens, whose transactions are not publicly available on the blockchain
 - **MLS-03**: NFTs

+Mintlayer's native token, MLT, is used primarily for staking.
+It can also be used to pay transaction fees, although transaction fees can be paid in any Mintlayer token that the block creator has decided to accept.

 ## Access Control Lists